Migrating Birds

 Once again, the storks had the most work to do.
 With their large wings, they carried all the birds to their own forest and their new nests there.
 The birds returning to their own forest continued to live there safely and happily.

-You can watch the animated video of the story or listen to the audio file.
+You can watch the animated video of the story or listen to it via audio file.